 The evidence was examined and it was confirmed that the images were identified on 2 of the hard drives within the computer tower that contained a total of 4 hard drives.

-One of the hard drives was found to contain nearly 40,000 accessible pornographic images within a folder named ‘Sort’ including 35 that were identified by the Police as indecent images of children.
+One of the hard drives was found to contain nearly 40,000 accessible and legal pornographic images within a folder named ‘Sort’ as well as 35 that were identified by the Police as illegal indecent images of children.

-No evidence was identified to suggest that any of the relevant images had been manually accessed by the user and that 32 of the images had been originally stored prior to the introduction of the Sexual Offences Act 2003, meaning that the age of the individuals needed to be under 16 years of age rather than 18 as had been charged.
+No evidence had been identified to suggest that any of the unlawful images had been manually accessed by the user and 32 of the images were found to have been originally stored prior to the introduction of the Sexual Offences Act 2003, meaning that the age of the individuals needed to be under 16 years of age rather than 18 as had been charged.

 The deleted areas of the same hard drive also contained a large number of images with 232 of those images identified by the Prosecution as being indecent images of children.